Flashman (novel): Proposed film version

 Film rights were sold to Bob Booker and George Foster's Cinema Organization company, and initial plans called for a movie to be directed by Richard Lester.
 In August 1969 it was announced the script would be written by Charles Wood with filming to start early the following year.

 Lester admired the book greatly, saying "it was an extraordinary period of British history and it was a marvellously interesting premise...
 There were lots of things in it that made sense to me—about soldiering, about the military, about the economics of military politics.
 And I also had various notions about the Victorian ethic and the Protestant, John Foster Dulles ethic and the relationship of one to the other."

 Lester obtained funds from United Artists and John Alderton was cast as Flashman.
 Frank Muir, who worked on the script, said that because Alderton was not known in America he had to do a screen test but United Artists approved him.
 In February 1970 it was reported Joan Collins was in talks with Lester to play a role.

 Lester was scouting locations in Spain to stand in for Afghanistan and was about to start casting when there was a change of management at United Artists and the film was cancelled.
 Muir later wrote "I think the unfortunate loser was John Alderton.
 If ever it was a case of the right actor finding the right part and then losing it through no fault of his own with was John."

 The British film industry was in crisis at the time due to the withdrawal of American finance.
 By March 1970 the project was cancelled.
+It has been suggested United Artists may have been made reluctant in part by the failure of another historical adventure film, The Adventures of Gerard based on the stories of Arthur Conan Doyle that had inspired Fraser to write Flashman.